There are three metro lines in Rome. For info on bus and metro lines see:

 - At hotels, people expect that you wear shoes in all public areas.

-- Writing graffiti on a monument/ancient ruin/art piece and picking up fragments from sites are crimes (and extremely offensive behaviours), even if the monument/ruin/art/fragment are very small and don’t look significant to you.
+- Writing graffiti on a monument/ancient ruin/art piece and picking up fragments from sites are crimes (and extremely offensive behaviour), even if the monument/ruin/art/fragment are very small and don’t look significant to you.

 For updates and curiosities, see my Facebook page